Bursa State Symphony Orchestra

 The Bursa Regional State Symphony Orchestra is an orchestra located in Bursa, Turkey, which is the only "state" orchestra in the country.
 The orchestra branched out from String Instruments Chamber Orchestra (1995), which was formed within the Bursa Uludağ University and the Bursa Metropolitan Municipality established Winds and Percussion Instruments Ensemble (1996).
-The two community joined together to form the Bursa Symphonic Orchestra in 1998.
+The two community joined to form the Bursa Symphonic Orchestra in 1998.

 Under the leadership of Prof. Hikmet Şimşek, the orchestra was formed as the Turkey's first and only "Regional" and 6th "State Symphony".
 Ahmet Borova, who has been a member of the Presidential Symphony Orchestra for over 30 years, worked as the founding manager.
 Orhan Salliel worked as the chief conductor, and kept his position until 2009. from 2009 to 2014, the orchestra worked with Turkey's first woman conductor, Inci Ozdil.
-From 2014 onwards, the orchestra worked with composer and conductor Oguzhan Balci.
+Later the orchestra worked with composer and conductor Oguzhan Balci (2014-2016), Dağhan Doğu (2017-2913) and Naci Özgüç.

 The orchestra appears in Daghan Celayir's short movie "The One Note Man" in 2008.

 It reached over 16,000 young viewers with free educational concerts.
 The orchestra also acquired the Orchestra Of The Year award with votes from more than 200 professionals and the public at the Donizetti Classical Music Awards ceremony.
 The event is organised by classical music magazine Andante, and it was the first time in its history for a state orchestra to receive the award.